 If you're looking to take your photography game to the next level, the Canon EOS 90D is the perfect tool to get you there.

-6. Sony A7 III: Best Full-Frame Mirrorless Camera$1,698 at Amazon
+Sony A7 III: Best Full-Frame Mirrorless Camera

 Type: Mirrorless | Sensor: Full Frame | Resolution: 24.2 MP | Video: 4K | Lens Mount: Sony E-mount

-When it comes to the world of mirrorless cameras, Sony is typically in the conversation as one of the best manufacturers.
+When it comes to mirrorless cameras, Sony is typically in the conversation as one of the best manufacturers.
 Though the Sony A7 III is Sony's lowest model of full-frame mirrorless cameras, it's powerful enough.
 It packs enough features to make it a fantastic camera for enthusiasts and pros alike.

-The Sony A7 III is super popular among YouTubers, vloggers, and video buffs thanks to its amazing video capabilities.
-Of course, it can film in 4K up to 30fps and also film 1080p up to 120fps.
+The Sony A7 III is super popular among YouTubers, vloggers, and video buffs, thanks to its amazing video capabilities.
+Of course, it can film in 4K up to 30FPS and also film 1080p up to 120FPS.
 It's not just the frame rates that are useful; the A7 doesn't crop 4K video, meaning you get all that data and detail to play within your favorite video editing software.

 Don't worry; video isn't the only thing the Sony A7 III can do; it's incredible for taking still photos.
-It's in-body 5-axis stabilization is superb and will help you get a sharp image every time, and make shooting in low-light environments much more manageable.
-Plus, it's 693-point autofocus system is genuinely in a class of its own.
+Its in-body 5-axis stabilization is superb and will help you get a sharp image every time and make shooting in low-light environments much more manageable.
+Plus, its 693-point autofocus system is genuinely in a class of its own.
 It's fast, precise, and ensures that your video or photo will also be in focus on the subject you want.

 With incredible image stabilization for both photos and video, the Sony A7 III will give you the sharpest and smoothest video and stills a mirrorless camera can offer.

-Type: Action Cam | Sensor: N/A | Resolution: 12 MP | Video: 4K | Lens Mount: N/A
+Type: Action Cam | Sensor: N/A | Resolution: 20 MP | Video: 5K | Lens Mount: N/A

-That's right; with the ability to record 4K video at 60 fps, the GoPro Hero8 can get you super sharp and detailed footage from just about anywhere.
-Plus, the various mounts you can get for the GoPro Hero8 will make it easy to capture whatever action you want.
+That's right; with the ability to record 5K video at 60FPS, the GoPro Hero10 can get you super sharp and detailed footage from just about anywhere.
+Plus, the various mounts you can get for your GoPro will make it easy to capture whatever action you want.

 Whether you're snowboarding down a mountain or recording your sweet moves at the skate park, the GoPro Hero8 is the perfect action cam for catching all the sweet moves you want on video.

-Olympus Tough TG-6: Best Point-and-Shoot for Travelers$349 at Amazon
+Olympus Tough TG-6: Best Point-and-Shoot for Travelers